Manavoriginal/mega-uplaod/README.md

 - `Bot_username` - Your bot's telegram username. (must enter with '@' in the front of the username.)
 - `AUTH_USERS` - Id's of the telegram users, who you want to allow for multitasking - downloading multiple links at once!
 - `OWNER_ID` - Your(owner's) telegram id
-- `REDIS_URI` - Get This Value from http://redislabs.com/try-free (If you don't know how to obtain these values a complete video tutorial is available here:- https://t.me/botzupdate/5)
+- `REDIS_URI` - Get This Value from http://redislabs.com/try-free
-- `REDIS_PASS` - Get This Value from http://redislabs.com/try-free (If you don't know how to obtain these values a complete video tutorial is available here:- https://t.me/botzupdate/5)
+- `REDIS_PASS` - Get This Value from http://redislabs.com/try-free

 ---